coop152/obsidian-vaults/Year 3/Implementing SoC Designs/Phase 1 Notes.md

 - `ack` is staying high for the same amount of time that `busy` does - it should be a single clock pulse.

 # Unit 3
-- Disregards the start point and always draws from (0,0).
-- OR
-- The line starts with one coordinate growing in the wrong direction,
+- Something very wrong with the line drawing implementation.
+Draws lines with completely wrong lengths and angles, as well as going out of the bounds of the screen.

 # Unit 4
 - Fully functional, though it's slower than the others.